 To find an object or attribute, enter one or more keywords into the search box.
-A list of results with summary information appears within the pane.
+A list of results with summary information appears within the pane, and the resulting objects are isolated in the 3D view.
 You can then perform the following operations with the results:

-- To highlight an object in the Web Scene, move your mouse over the object name.
+- To highlight an object in the Web Scene, hover over the object name.
 If you don't see the highlighted object, it may be outside the visible area of the 3D viewport.

-- To frame an object in the 3D viewport, move your mouse over the object name and click the Frame button that appears.
+- To frame an object in the 3D viewport, hover over the object name and click the Frame button that appears.

 - To frame an object and open the Information pane , click the underlined object name.

-The Settings pane contains tools for changing the amount of light in the Web Scene by selecting a time of day, season, and shadowing effect.
+The Settings pane contains tools for changing the amount of light in the Web Scene by selecting time, date, and shadowing effect.

 Use the Sunlight slider to change the sunlight direction by time of day.
-If the Web Scene has a georeferenced extent, CityEngine Web Viewer estimates the GMT offset from the data's world position.
+If the Web Scene has a georeferenced extent, CityEngine Web Viewer estimates the Greenwich Mean Time (GMT) offset from the data's world position.
 The GMT offset is based on the offset from UTC coordinated universal time.
 You can manually change the GMT offset if you want.
 To find the GMT offset based on your local time, you can use a world clock.

 Use one of the shadowing check boxes to toggle direct shadows and diffuse shadows.
 Enabling shadows can decrease the performance of CityEngine Web Viewer.
 If you notice slow interactivity while navigating, try turning off both shadowing options.

-The Share pane also displays comments associated with the Web Scene item.
+The Comments pane displays comments associated with the Web Scene item.
 Sign in with your public or organizational account to leave a comment.

-Comments published within CityEngine Web Viewer version 2.2 and later contain location information about the current extent of the Web Scene when the comment was originally published.
+Comments published within CityEngine Web Viewer version 2.2 and later contain location information about the current extent and layer visibility state of the Web Scene when the comment was originally published.
 (You can see the version number by opening the Information pane and clicking the Show loading details button.)
-These location aware comments are marked with a Comment icon in the list of comments.

-- Hover over the Comment icon in the Share pane to display the comment on the Web Scene.
+- Hover over the Comment icon in the comments list to display the comment on the Web Scene.
 When you hover over the Comment button, it changes to the Frame button .